2018–19 Pakistan Premier League: Teams promoted from PPL Promotion Play-Offs 2018

-Stadium and locations

 Season summary

 Ashraf Sugar Mills and Pakistan Airlines withdrew from league with former withdrawing after playing first phase in Multan and latter not playing a single match due to financial issues.
 Baloch Nushki got relegated after failing to win a single match and ended third last in relegation zone with six points from 6 draws.
 On 9 January 2019, Karachi Port Trust got relegated to Federation League for the first time ever, after they lost 2–0 to Muslim and 12th placed Sui Northern Gas winning their game match 4–3 against Afghan Chaman, leaving Karachi Port Trust 5 points from safe zone with only one match to play.

-Khan Research Laboratories won the league on the final match day.
-Pakistan Airforce were sitting at the top of table with 51 points, one point ahead of Sui Southern Gas and three ahead of Khan Research Laboratories, who both had to face each other on final match day.
+KRL FC won the league on the final match day.
+Pakistan Air Force F.C.
+(PAF FC) were sitting at the top of table with 51 points, one point ahead of SSGC FC and three ahead of Khan Research Laboratories, who both had to face each other on final match day.
 Sui Southern Gas victory would hand them the title and for Khan Research Laboratories, they to beat the Sui Southern Gas by four goals to secure the title.
-Khan Research Laboratories the last game of the season, defeating title contenders Sui Southern Gas 4–0, finishing first on goal difference ahead of Pakistan Airforce.
-This is the smallest title winning margin in the history of Pakistan Premier League, with Khan Research Laboratories winning with a goal difference of just +1, as Pakistan Airforce had a goal difference on +27 and winners Khan Research Laboratories had +28.
+Khan Research Laboratories the last game of the season, defeating title contenders Sui Southern Gas 4–0, finishing first on goal difference ahead of PAF FC.
+This is the smallest title winning margin in the history of Pakistan Premier League, with Khan Research Laboratories winning with a goal difference of just +1, as PAF FC had a goal difference on +27 and winners Khan Research Laboratories had +28.